-You need to be able to show that you have the essential photography equipment to pull of something big budget.
+You need to be able to show that you have the essential photography equipment to pull off something big budget.
 The last thing that you want to do is to get the nod and then blow the chance.

-Buy a Full-frame camera
+Buy a Full-Frame Camera

-If you have been shooting with a crop sensor DSLR or an entry level model, you must have been yearning for that spanking new full-frame release from your preferred manufacturer.
+If you have been shooting with a crop sensor DSLR or an entry-level model, you must have been yearning for that spanking new full-frame release from your preferred manufacturer.
 That’s what all established or new professionals do.
 They look for a full-frame body as soon as they get the chance; that’s unless you have one already.

 There are several advantages to using a full-frame professional body.
 A full-frame camera uses a larger sensor than what crop DSLRs and Point & Shoots do.
-Nikon’s latest full-frame offering the D810A comes with a 36.3 megapixel sensor that measures 35.9mm x 24mm.
+Nikon’s latest full-frame offering the D810A comes with a 36.3-megapixel sensor that measures 35.9mm x 24mm.
 Comparatively, the latest Nikon crop DSLR – the D7200 has a 23.5mm x 15.6mm sensor.

-If you want something that offers really stunning resolution, something that would allow you to take a digital image and print really large then there’s nothing that beats a medium format camera.
+If you want something that offers a really stunning resolution, something that would allow you to take a digital image and print really large then there’s nothing that beats a medium format camera.
 A lot of successful professionals do migrate to medium format digital cameras for that very reason.
-However, for this discussion we shall stay within the domain of DSLRs.
+However, for this discussion, we shall stay within the domain of DSLRs.

 So which full-frame camera should you buy?
 Well, it depends on what your budget and personal preferences are.
 Pick the ones you have shortlisted and shoot with each of them.
 Make your research and then decide on the one you feel is right for you.